AnthonyEdvalson/redditmap/README.md

 The strategy I just described works well enough, but there's a clever optimization trick that makes it 8 times faster.

 ### Beta Distribution
 The problem with the above algorithm is filtering subreddits.
-The naive way to filter is to check the size of a subreddit, if it's too small, it's ignored.
+The naive way to filter is to check the size, if it's too small, it's ignored.
-The problem is that checking the size of a subreddit takes an API call.
+The problem is that checking the size of a subreddit requires an API call.
 If it was possible to know how popular a subreddit is without checking, the algorithm would be 8 times as fast.

 The way this can be done, is by leveraging the data already collected.
-Intuitively, more popular subreddits will appear more in the data.
+Intuitively, more popular subreddits will appear more often in the data.
 This intuition can be formalized with the beta distribution ([this](http://varianceexplained.org/statistics/beta_distribution_and_baseball/) blog post gives a great explanation of how to use it).

 I then adapted the search so that it would not look into a subreddit unless it was 90% certain that it was large enough to be in the results.
 This improved performance, allowing the full search to finish in a day instead of a week.

 ## Data Processing

 The collected data is stored as relationships between users and subreddits, but the visualization needs relationships between subreddits and other subreddits.
-This was done by the jaccard index, which I modified to compare the ratio of shared interactions between all pairs of subreddits.
+This was done by the Jaccard index, which I modified to compare the ratio of shared interactions between all pairs of subreddits.
 Afterwards, all edges with a strength less than 0.1 are discarded, otherwise there are far too many edges in the rendering stage.

 ## Data Visualization

-I wanted the UI to look nice and be very intuitive.
-I based the visualizations on [this](https://i.redd.it/va0hrlzdqet41.png) image.
-The data is fairly clear and doesn’t need too much explanation for someone to understand, which is something I strive for in all of my visualizations.
-I wanted it to be interactive and online, that way it’s easier to navigate and understand the relationships.

-The UI centers around a force directed graph.
-On startup it shows an animation of all of the forces pushing and pulling on the vertices, trying to find some structure.
+The UI is a force directed graph.
 There are a number of forces applied to each node.
-First is a weak attractive force towards the origin, this keeps the nodes from drifting too far away.
-Second, a spring force is applied along the edges.
-These springs have a desired length based on how strong of an edge it is, stronger edges will pull in tightly, and weak ones will prefer a further distance.
-Lastly there is a strong repulsive force between all vertices, this is to make sure vertices avoid each other unless they are being pulled together, making the clusters more distinct.
-The edges also change color depending on how strong of a connection they have, strong ties will be bright white, and weak ones will be fainter.

-The graph also has a simple selecting system, when hovering or clicking on a subreddit, the related links will highlight orange, which is very useful in the middle of the graph where the edges are easy to lose.
-Lastly I added a simple search functionality so if the user has a particular subreddit in mind they can look it up to zoom in on it.
+A spring force is applied along the edges, strong edges pull tigher than weak one.
+There is also strong repulsive force between all vertices, together these forces make clusters more distinct.

 ## Conclusion